 Family allowances partially compensate the costs of raising children.
 The support, which to date has been limited to just employees, was extended to cover self-employed people on January 1, 2013.
 In some cantons, entitlement is income-dependent.
-Normally, people who are not gainfully employed only have a claim if their annual income does not exceed 42,300 Swiss francs.
 Special regulations apply to agriculture.
 Only one allowance is available for each child.